 All-around paddle boards are great for beginners and those who are unsure of what type of board they would like and don't have specific activities in mind for their paddle boarding adventures.
-These boards are super stable, and built to handle most water conditions.
+These boards are super stable and built to handle most water conditions.
 The main drawback of choosing an all-around paddle board is that they tend to be slower than touring paddle boards, and less agile than surf paddle boards.

-All in all, the all arounds are incredibly versatile, so as a beginner or someone in search of a board for leisure, they are a great fit!
+All in all, the all-arounds are incredibly versatile, so as a beginner or someone in search of a board for leisure, they are a great fit!

 Surfing Stand Up Paddle Boards

 Made for the avid paddleboarders and surfers who spend a ton of time on the water!
 These paddle boards are typically more egg shaped, making them slightly slower to paddle, but very easy to maneuver.
-Surf paddle boards come in a variety of lengths, but as a general rule beginners should stick to longer boards, and size down as they gain more expertise.
+Surf paddle boards come in a variety of lengths, but as a rule, beginners should stick to longer boards, and size down as they gain more expertise.
 These boards are recommended for experts who are chasing waves and serious about their ride!

 Yoga Stand Up Paddle Boards